WOMEN WHO TRAVEL TRIP DETAILS

 Host + Group Photographer

-On these trips, you’ll get to travel—and eat, drink, and shop—alongside a female editor from Condé Nast Traveler.
+On a handful of trips, you’ll get to travel—and eat, drink, and shop—alongside a female editor from Condé Nast Traveler.
 They’ll offer their favorite Colombia travel tips, share what it’s like to travel for a living, and, of course, spill the juiciest stories from life on the road (even those that didn’t make the pages of the magazine...).
 You’ll also receive a curated list of the places they love most in each of our destinations.
 This year, four Colombia trips will have an editor on them: February (both dates), June, and September.

 If you haven’t noticed, Colombia is having a moment right now.
 In Cartagena, it’s all about that Caribbean joie-de-vivre: days spent sailing crystalline waters, nights spent shimmying to champeta music in the cobblestoned streets; and the backdrop, an impressive display of colonial architecture, is punctuated by street art and a healthy smattering of street vendors selling fresh fruit and warm arepas.
 In Medellín, residents have taken the reins back post-Escobar, and given the city the Brooklyn treatment: pour-over coffee shops roast locally grown beans, Colombian designers fill hip boutiques with clothing and wares you’ll want to check a bag for, and restaurants like El Cielo give fine dining that Latin oomph.
 Yet one thing remains consistent throughout the country: Colombians take pride in sharing their culture with anyone who visits.